Hindu Extremists Tie And Beat Pastor In Delhi, India. - Believers Portal

-Hindu extremists in the National Capital Territory of Delhi last month tied a pastor to a post at a busy intersection and beat him before hundreds of people, but police have yet to make arrests, sources said.
+Hindu extremists in the National Capital Territory of Delhi last month tied a pastor to a post at a busy intersection and beat him before hundreds of people, but police have yet to make arrests.

 Accusing Pastor Kelom Kalyan Tete of forcible conversion as they beat him, Hindu extremists on Feb.
 25 then abducted the bleeding pastor, bound his hands and tied him to an iron rod that divides a road into two at Fatehpur Beri Chowk crossroad in South Delhi, Pastor Tete said.